apache/spark/docs/sql-migration-guide.md

   - In Spark 3.1, grouping_id() returns long values.
 In Spark version 3.0 and earlier, this function returns int values.
 To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.integerGroupingId` to `true`.

   - In Spark 3.1, SQL UI data adopts the `formatted` mode for the query plan explain results.
 To restore the behavior before Spark 3.0, you can set `spark.sql.ui.explainMode` to `extended`.

+  - In Spark 3.1, casting numeric to timestamp will be forbidden by default, user can enable it by setting spark.sql.legacy.allowCastNumericToTimestamp to true, and functions(TIMESTAMP_SECONDS/TIMESTAMP_MILLIS/TIMESTAMP_MICROS) are strongly recommended to avoid possible inaccurate scenes, [SPARK-31710](https://issues.apache.org/jira/browse/SPARK-31710) for more details.

 ## Upgrading from Spark SQL 2.4 to 3.0